Tinkoff/utils.js/COMPARE.md

 # Comparison with other libraries

 ## [Ramda](http://ramdajs.com/)
-Ramda was a massive influence on Tinkoff Utils It borrowed the same functional programming approach, naming, and many other things.
-However, Tinkoff Utils doesn't provide placeholders, lenses and some other less popular stuff.
+Ramda was a huge inspiration for Tinkoff Utils! it has a lot of similarities with naming style, uses same functional programming approach and many other things, with lack of some less popular design ideas like `__` prefixes, lenses and etc

 | Ramda | Utils |
 | --- | ------ |